khemssharma/StudyNotion/README.md

 REACT_APP_RAZORPAY_KEY =
 ```

-Replace the placeholder values with your actual EmailJS credentials.
-You can obtain these credentials by signing up on the [EmailJS website](https://www.emailjs.com/).
+Replace the placeholder values with your actual Google OAuth and Razorpay credentials.
+You can obtain these credentials by signing up on the [Google Cloud Console](https://cloud.google.com/) and [Razorpay](https://razorpay.com)

 **Running the Project**